Buying Solar Panels – What You Need To Know

 Warranties

 The next thing to understand is warranty statements.
 Pay particular attention to the fine print.
-Ideally, you’ll want a warranty that states it will replace defective panels and cover labour costs.
+Ideally, you’ll want a warranty that states it will replace defective modules and cover labour costs.
 But the majority of warranties don’t promise this.
-Avoid any that say the panels have to be sent away to make a claim.
+Avoid any that say the modules have to be sent away to make a claim.
 Also, consider the history and experience of both the panel manufacturer and the company installing them.
 Are they likely to still be around in 10 or 20 years if something goes wrong?

-As an absolute minimum, insist on at least a 12 year manufacturer’s warranty (also called product warranty) on the solar panels, which covers defects in workmanship and materials.
+As an absolute minimum, insist on at least a 12-year manufacturer’s warranty (also called product warranty) on the solar panels, which covers defects in workmanship and materials.

 Be aware this is a different guarantee to the 25 or 30 year “performance guarantee” that every module out there carries.
 Without getting into details, the performance guarantee is iffy because it may be easy for a company to wriggle out of.
 The manufacturer’s guarantee is the one you need to look at, and it needs to be at least 10 years.